David Baszucki: Early life and education

-Baszucki was born on January 20, 1963, in Canada.
+Baszucki was born on January 20, 1963, in Winnipeg, Manitoba, Canada, to Helen and Paul Baszucki, who met at the University of Saskatchewan before moving to Eastern Canada and the United States.
+Both of Baszucki's parents were descended from Ukrainian immigrants who had settled in Saskatchewan.
 He grew up in Eden Prairie, Minnesota.
 As a child, he was interested in dirt bikes, go-karts, and science fiction.
 He attended Eden Prairie High School in Eden Prairie, Minnesota, where he was the captain of his high school TV quiz team.
-He later went on to host his own talk radio show for KSCO Radio Santa Cruz from February to July 2003.
-Baszucki studied engineering and computer science at Stanford University.
+Baszucki then studied engineering and computer science at Stanford University.
 While there, he did a summer internship at General Motors where he worked in a lab focused on controlling car engines with software.
 He graduated in 1985 as a General Motors Scholar in electrical engineering.
+Before founding Roblox, he hosted a libertarian talk radio show for KSCO Radio Santa Cruz.

 Career

 Knowledge Revolution

 In the late 1980s, Baszucki, together with his brother Greg Baszucki, founded the company Knowledge Revolution and developed and distributed a simulation called "Interactive Physics", which was designed as an educational supplement that would allow the creation of 2D physics experiments.

 As a follow-up to Interactive Physics, Knowledge Revolution launched the mechanical design software Working Model in the early 1990s.

 In December 1998, Knowledge Revolution was acquired by MSC Software, a simulation software company based in Newport Beach, California, for $20 million.
 Baszucki was named vice president and general manager of MSC Software from 2000 to 2002, but he left to establish Baszucki & Associates, an angel investment firm.
 Baszucki led Baszucki & Associates from 2003 to 2004.
 While an investor, he provided seed funding to Friendster, a social networking service.